MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 > [!TIP]
 > This is typically a separate certificate from the one that you'll later install on the reverse proxy device.
 For more info about these certificates, see the [Plan SSL certificates](plan-connectivity-from-office-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).

-For more information about how to set up SSL, see [A guide to https and Secure Sockets Layer in SharePoint 2013](https://go.microsoft.com/fwlink/?LinkId=392233).
+For more info about how to set up SSL, see [A guide to https and Secure Sockets Layer in SharePoint 2013](https://go.microsoft.com/fwlink/?LinkId=392233).

 #### Configure AAM
 <a name="waam_configureaam"> </a>